-You know if you are seeing a recipe here that it must be DELISH, affordable, and easy to make.
-This one is yummy and healthy, too.
+You know if you are seeing a recipe here on In My Own Style that it must be DELISH, affordable, and easy to make.
+This vegetable soup recipe is yummy and healthy, too.

-Over the past two weeks, I have been going back and forth to see my Dad.
-He is 87 and has cancer.
-I want to spend as much time as I can with him.
-When I get home from visiting him, the last thing I want to do is cook, but I need to eat and want something homemade.
+The last thing I ever want to do after a busy day is have to cook dinner, but I need to eat and want something homemade and on the healthy-ish side.
 This vegetable soup fills the bill.
-I made it last night, it was a cloudy, blustery day – homemade soup for dinner was perfect in front of the fire.
+I made it last night, it was a cloudy, blustery day – homemade soup or beef stew with a secret ingredient for dinner is perfect in front of the fire.
 What I like best about this recipe, though – is how easy it is to make.

 I love soup – I could live on it, paired with bread – throw in a salad and I am one happy girl.
 I don’t like to fuss in the kitchen at all even when I have the time.
 All you need to do to make this soup is some chopping, stirring, blending – done!